OBOAcademy/obook/docs/lesson/contributing-to-obo-ontologies.md

 #### Setting Preferences for New entities metadata

-The current recommendation of the OBO Foundry is that an editor who creates a new term SHOULD add a `http://purl.org/dc/terms/contributor` annotation, set to the ORCID or GitHub username of the editor, and a `http://purl.org/dc/terms/date` annotation, set to the current date.
+The current recommendation of the OBO Foundry Technical Working Group is that an editor who creates a new term SHOULD add a `http://purl.org/dc/terms/contributor` annotation, set to the ORCID or GitHub username of the editor, and a `http://purl.org/dc/terms/date` annotation, set to the current date.

 You can have Protégé automatically add those annotations by setting your preferences to match the screenshot below, in the New entities metadata tab (under preferences).